Self-assessment for quality improvement

 You can use our self-assessment working document to:

-- engage in self assessment and continuous improvement on an ongoing basis
+- engage in self assessment and continuous improvement planning on an ongoing basis

-The idea of continuous self-assessment is that you are always ready for A&R.
+The idea of continuous self-assessment is to support an ongoing quality improvement journey and ensure you are always ready for A&R.

 Download the self-assessment working document (PDF, 2.8 MB).